 Disclaimer: AI technology is rapidly evolving, so this information may be updated from time to time to reflect new developments.

 Contract cheating (sometimes called ‘ghost-writing’) is a type of plagiarism when a student gets someone else to write an assessment or assignment, which they then submit as their own work.

 It can involve paying a fee to a third party, but it doesn’t have to.
 Specifically, it doesn’t matter if:

-In all cases, if a third party - including a family member - has done the work for you, it is a very serious breach of our academic integrity expectations.
+In all cases, if a third party (including a family member, a paid cheating service, or Generative AI) has done the work or part of the work for you and you submit it as your own original work, it is a very serious breach of our academic integrity expectations.
 We consider it as cheating.
 Most important of all, by using someone else’s ideas or work and passing it off as your own, you are also cheating yourself of learning.